vtjoeh/samsung_tv_control/SmartThings-OAuth-Setup.md

 ### 6b: TV settings

-The file ships with three TV entries, up to four are supported.
+The file ships with three TV entries.
 Fill in the device IDs you want and delete any entries you do not need.

 ```javascript
 const DEFAULT_TVS = [